-Testing procedures:
+Testing Procedures:

-- No drinks or food in computer lab - No cell phones or apple watches on person during testing in computer lab or classroom (this could lead to dismissal) - Paper will be given to student for scratch paper.
-No books or papers may be near student during testing. - Instructor may ask for jackets to be removed for testing.
+- No drinks or food in computer lab. - No cell phones or smart watches on person during testing in computer lab or classroom (this could lead to dismissal). - Paper will be given to each student for scratch paper.
+This scratch paper must be turned at completion of exam.
+No books or papers may be near student during testing. - No jackets are allowed during testing times.
+This is consistent with NCLEX testing policies. - At completion of test, student will remain in their seat in the computer lab or classroom, unless special permission is given by instructor.
+Student may log in to Evolve or Canvas to complete assignments or study.

-According to testing design best practices, the following rules apply for tests given on content/subject material.
+According to test design best practices, the following rules apply for tests given on content/subject material.

+- Extra credit questions are not permissible. - 2.
+Grades cannot exceed 100%.

+3. Exam Questions:

-- 1. Extra credit questions are not permissible. - 2.
-Grades cannot exceed 100%. - 3.
-Exam guestions: - Questions that are not answered correctly by the majority of the class will be reviewed by the instructor.
+- Questions that are not answered correctly by the majority of the class will be reviewed by the instructor.
 This does NOT constitute automatic exclusion of the question(s) from the exam.
-This determination is made at the instructor's discretion. - If after review it is determined that question(s) needs to be excluded, then all student grades will be recalculated - Students who answered excluded question(s) correctly will not be penalized for providing correct answer(s) and will be given the intended points for the excluded question. - A student who earned a 100% prior to exclusion of any question(s) cannot carry-over or "bank" points for other exam, or assignment.
-Points awarded to student(s) will only apply to exam associated with exclusion(s).
+This determination is made at the instructor's discretion. - If after reviewing it is determined that question(s) needs to be excluded, then all student grades will be recalculated. - Students who answered excluded question(s) correctly will not be penalized for providing correct answer(s) and will be given the intended points for the excluded question. - A student who earned a 100% prior to exclusion of any question(s) cannot carry-over or "bank" points for other exam, or assignment.
+Points awarded to student(s) will only apply to exam associated with exclusion(s). - Instructor will review the top questions missed by class within one week.

-4. Missed Tests
+4. Missed Tests:

 - If a test is not taken at the same time or day of the scheduled test, 10 points are deducted.
-Based on documentation of extenuating circumstances, after review, the department coordinator may waive this penalty. - Missed test requires mandatory discussion with faculty on first day of return to classroom regarding date to take test.
-Appointments to take missed tests must be scheduled through the faculty. - Missed tests must be taken within 5 scheduled school days (classroom and clinical).
-Failure to show to take the missed test will result in a zero grade.
-Any exceptions must be approved by the Department Coordinator - Missed tests are not generally scheduled during class/clinical time.
-It may require time from the student, outside scheduled class time - 5.
-Remediation and Retesting (Pathways to Success) - Score of 77% or higher-student is not allowed to retest to earn a better score. - If a student scores 76% or lower, the student is highly encouraged to immediately confer with the Student Success Counselor to analyze the test materials, study tools available and the student's study situation. - Score 71%-76%-student will have the understanding this is a below criteria grade and the student may request remediation with instructor. - Score of 70 or lower requires remediation. - Remediation and retesting must be completed within approximately one week of the exam Student may not retake after the next exam in the course has been given.
-Instructor has the ability to review reason for not completing exam within expected time frame with HSE coordinator for any re-evaluation of retesting. - Process for remediation and retesting: - Student will meet with HSE instructor to review the questions that the student missed.
-The remediation will focus on the content missed to help ensure student knowledge of content and may include various teaching
+Based on documentation of extenuating circumstances, after review, the department coordinator may waive this penalty. - Missed test must be taken first day on return to class. - Missed tests must be taken within 5 scheduled school days (classroom and clinical).
+Failure to take the missed test will result in a zero grade.
+Any exceptions must be approved by the Department Coordinator. - Missed tests are not generally scheduled during class/clinical time.
+It may require time from the student, outside scheduled class time.

+5. Remediation and Retesting (Pathways to Success):

+- Score of 77% or higher, student is not permitted to retest to earn a better score. - If a student scores 76% or lower, the student is highly encouraged to immediately confer with the Student Success Counselor to analyze the test materials, study tools available and the student's study habits. - Score 71%-76%-student will have the understanding this is a below criteria grade and the student may request remediation with the instructor. - Score of 70% or lower requires a mandatory instructor meeting to discuss deficits, mandatory retake of exam will occur after scheduled meeting with student success counselor. - Remediation and retesting must be completed within approximately one week of the exam.
+Student may not retake after the next exam in the course has been given.
+If this occurs, the instructor should review the reason the student did not complete the exam within the expected time frame with the HSE Coordinator and Director of Operations for any possible re-evaluation of retesting.